- What Are They?

 Preeclampsia is a condition that can develop during pregnancy characterized by high blood pressure (hypertension) and protein in the urine (proteinuria).
-If not properly recognized and managed, preeclampsia can progress to eclampsia, which involves the development of seizures in a woman with preeclampsia.
-Eclampsia can be serious for both mother and baby and can even be fatal.
+If not properly recognized and managed, preeclampsia can progress to eclampsia, which is defined as the development of seizures in a woman with preeclampsia.
+Eclampsia is serious for both mother and baby and can even be fatal.
 Preeclampsia was formerly known as toxemia of pregnancy.
-Without treatment, it has been estimated that 1 out of 200 cases of preeclampsia progress to seizures (eclampsia).
-Estimates of the incidence of preeclampsia range from 2% to 6% in healthy women who have never before given birth.
+Without treatment, it has been estimated that 1 out of 200 cases of preeclampsia will progress to seizures (eclampsia).
+Estimates of the incidence of preeclampsia range from 2% to 7% in healthy women who have never before given birth.

-Preeclampsia occurs after the 20th week of pregnancy and can even occur in the days following birth.
-Some reports describe preeclampsia as occurring up to 4 to 6 weeks after birth, although most cases of postpartum preeclampsia occur within 48 hours of births.
-Ninety percent of cases occur after the 34th week of gestation, and 5% occur after birth.
+Preeclampsia occurs after the 20th week of pregnancy and can occur during the days following birth.
+Some reports describe preeclampsia as occurring up to 4 to 6 weeks after birth, although most cases of postpartum preeclampsia occur within 48 hours of delivery.
+A mahority of cases occur after the 34th week of gestation, and 6% occur after birth.

 Preeclampsia and eclampsia are most common in first-time pregnancies.
 Pregnant teens and women over 40 are also at increased risk.